hubteam/wordseg/README.md

 Chinese word segmentation created by Liu Xiaofeng on 2017-03-21.

-Features
-.Chinese word segmenter based on MaxEnt model
+1.Chinese word segmenter based on MaxEnt model